Driving Secure by Design IoT approaches in the UK

 Software applications are increasingly integrated into our commercial processes, including in the consumer IoT marketplace.
 But this makes them a prime target for hackers.

-Data from CA Veracode’s 2017 State of Software Security (SOSS) Report demonstrate the pervasive risk of software security.
+Data from Veracode’s 2017 State of Software Security (SOSS) Report demonstrate the pervasive risk of software security.
 For example, the frequent use of software components speeds up development, but also increases risk.
 As the SOSS report notes, 88 percent of tested Java applications had at least one vulnerability in a component.

 Organizations that follow best practices make security an element of quality, conducting security testing and other secure development practices throughout the development lifecycle.
 These practices result in significantly fewer vulnerabilities being included in code that is released in the marketplace, reducing attack opportunities for malicious actors.
 As one example, the SOSS report notes that organizations that scan their applications more frequently during development have a 48 percent higher fix rate than organizations that don’t scan frequently.
 Organizations with eLearning developer education classes have a 19 percent better fix rate.